ZupIT/ritchie-docs/content/en/Getting Started/Linux.md

 * The **make** command

-Once you have it, just run the command below at your terminal.
+Once you have it, just run the command below at your terminal:

 ## Step 1: Installing command